 48. Dust all skirting boards and window tracks

 Over the course of a year window tracks can accumulate a lot of dust, especially if you have pets!
 Get stuck into cleaning these well by vacuuming first and then using paper towel sprayed with disinfectant spray to pick up fine dust.

 You can also use paper towel and disinfectant spray over the top of all skirting boards — you might be surprised just how much dust you pick up!

 We’ve addressed the most obvious problem areas to declutter already but every home is different.
 Is there another cupboard or room that could benefit from a declutter this spring?
 Use the tried and proven technique to declutter; remove everything, sort into piles of keep, donate, sell or bin, and then place items back in an organised way adding better systems or storage solutions whenever possible so the problem doesn’t come back.

 50. Take a trip to the tip or Salvos

 Has all this cleaning and decluttering helped identify larger pieces you no longer need?
 Perhaps excess furniture you’ve been storing in your garage, a bunch of garden pots you’re never going to use, or something else?

 Rather than continuing to store things you no longer want or need, it may be a good time to let them go.
-If the pieces are still in good condition, you could donate these to your local charity but if they are looking worse for wear, take them to the tip instead so they can be disposed of.
+If the pieces are still in good condition, you could donate these to your local charity but if they are looking worse for wear, take them to the tip instead.

 Have you been inspired to tackle some spring cleaning jobs or update your interiors?
 Tell us in the comments below!